samaila-bashir/redux-cli-kit/README.md

   This will generate a saga for the fetchUsers action within the users model.

-- Full CRUD Slice for Saga
+- Full CRUD Slice for Saga or Thunk

   ```bash
   seck generate users --slice
   ```

-  This will generate a full CRUD slice for the users model with Redux Saga.
+  This will generate a full CRUD slice for the users model with Redux Saga or Thunk.

 - Full CRUD Saga